 - Chives make perfect flower stems

-- Poppyseeds, sesame seeds, or parmesan cheese for “earth” or “sand”
+- Poppyseeds, sesame seeds, or parmesan cheese, black pepper, for “earth” or “sand”

 - Drained capers for berries

-- You can also use thinly sliced sausage, or mini pepperoni slices if you want to add meat
+- You can also use thinly sliced sausage, or mini pepperoni slices if you want to decorate with meat